 Step 3: Add the paper to the empty paper feed tray.
 If using the heavy 300 g/m2 paper, add the sheets one at a time.
 Also, check it’s the right way up so that the image prints onto the textured side.
 The Bockingford paper is double-sided, so this isn’t an issue.

 Step 4: Check the printer menu settings.
 Make sure the paper is in the correct orientation, landscape or portrait.
 Choose the paper type as photo paper and the best quality print options.
 Let the printer choose the colours and not your software programme.
 Tick the scale to size box on the menu so that the image fits onto the paper.

 Step 5: Press print and start your image printing on watercolor paper.
 Wait for the printer ink to dry for a few minutes before adding any paint.

-I printed the same image of Louis Renards’ fish paintings on the different watercolor papers using my Brother J6930dw inkjet printer.
+I printed the same image of Louis Renards’ fish paintings on different watercolour papers using my Brother J6930dw inkjet printer.
 The print quality of all three was excellent, but the Bockingford paper performed the best.
-Also, the off-white color of this paper looked better with the vintage images.
+Also, the off-white colour of this paper looked better with the vintage images.

-Photographs printed on watercolor paper will lose a tiny bit of sharpness with the more textured paper.
+Photographs printed on watercolour paper will lose a tiny bit of sharpness with the more textured paper.
 They often print slightly darker too.

-If you choose the right watercolor paper when printing vintage illustrations, they might be mistaken for originals!
+If you choose the right watercolour paper when printing vintage illustrations, they might be mistaken for originals!